pgRouting/workshop/docs/source/chapters/prepare_data.rst

 * PostgreSQL 9.4 or higher
 * PostGIS 2.x installed as extension

-These requirements are met on OSGeoLive, then open a terminal window :code:`ctrl-alt-t`  and follow the instructions.
+These requirements are met on OSGeoLive.
+Once done, open a terminal window by pressing :code:`ctrl-alt-t`  and follow the instructions.

-.. note:: If OSGeo Live is not being used.
+.. note:: If OSGeoLive is not being used.

-  OSGeo Live's account name on the database is ``"user"``.
-To easily use the workshop when not using OSGeo Live this extra steps are needed:
+  OSGeoLive's account name on the database is ``"user"``.
+To easily use the workshop when not using OSGeoLive this extra steps are needed:

   .. code-block:: bash